 This lets you predict your users’ needs and tailor their experience in real-time, resulting in more value for each customer segment.
 To sum up, AI and ML algorithms can save your time, reduce costs, and give you valuable insights into what makes people want to use different services.
 More importantly, they allow you to invest your efforts into other sides of your business.

-Use cases of AI and ML in the travel and hospitality industry
+AI and ML Use cases in the travel and hospitality industry

 The advantages should be clear by now, but how do they work in practice?
-Let’s turn to some examples of machine learning in the travel industry to see how other successful businesses are already boosting their customer satisfaction and business revenue.
+Let’s turn to some use cases of machine learning and AI in travel & tourism industry to see how other successful businesses are already boosting their customer satisfaction and business revenue.

 A report from the global retail marketplace Travelport shows that around 35% of travelers find it frustrating if services don’t remember their preferences for future trips, while 42% want to be able to personalize their bookings with add-ons.
 Companies use AI-powered engines to address customer needs and customize their offerings.
 Advanced algorithms can learn from a user’s browsing activities, purchase history, and a host of other factors to provide data-powered recommendations.
 For instance, they can offer the best hotels, the cheapest flights, alternative dates, and additional services like car rentals.